 Remote work is on the rise.
 In 2016, Forbes reported that “the number of freelance workers is growing quickly,” with over 55 million U.S. freelancers (up from 53 million in 2014).
 Another large scale survey from the Freelancers Union, an organization with over 300,000 members, reports that “freelancers make up 35% of U.S. workers,” and that these freelancers and remote workers “earned $1 trillion in 2016.”
 Remote work is here, and it’s profitable.
 But should your company institute a remote work model?
 We asked CEOs, founders, marketing managers, and HR heads how remote work has helped or hurt the way their companies operate.

-Here’s what # experts in remote work have to say about building and maintaining a team of remote employees.
+Here’s what remote work consultants and other experts have to say about building and maintaining a team of remote employees.

 The Pros of Remote Work